Why Improv is for Everyone

 Improv Is a Community

 Step into an improv class or show, and you’ll meet people from every walk of life: teachers, students, parents, retirees, business owners, artists, and more.
 Everyone is there for the same reason—to have fun, to connect, and to share in something that can’t be repeated.
-Each show is one-of-a-kind, made just for that audience on that night.
+Each show is one-of-a-kind, made just for that audience on that night by those improvisers.

-Whether you want to sharpen your communication skills, find a new creative outlet, or simply laugh more, improv has something to offer.
+Whether you want to exercise your communication skills, find a new creative outlet, or simply laugh more, improv has something to offer.
 You don’t need to be funny.
-You just need to be willing.
+You just need to be willing to be an improviser.

 So come see a show.
-Or better yet—take a class.
+Or better yet—try taking classes or a workshop.
 You might surprise yourself with what you discover.